man20820/github-secrets-actions-api/README.md

 ## Install
 1. set dot env
-2. copy your secret to .secret
+2. copy your secrets to .secrets
+3. copy your variables to .vars
-3. npm install
+4. npm install

 ## Github Secrets
 ### Upsert